Cost of Attendance

 Each student is required to pay a fee of $100 per year.
 This accumulation of fees is used for the funding of all the organizations and activities sponsored by Student Activities.
 For example: portions of the fee are used to subsidize fall and spring orientation, Homecoming, Family Weekend, Prom and AfterProm, Rosecutting and Student Life Awards, weekend trips, student conferences and the countless number of dances.

-On Junior and Senior move-in days, a table will be set up in McConnell to receive the funds.
+On Move-in days, a table will be set up in McConnell to receive the funds however families are encouraged to send in the funds before move-in.

 Personal Expenses, including Travel